je33ica/Eat-da-burger/README.md

 ## Usage:

 - Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

-## The following license has been used:

-MIT

-## Contribute:

-- Each burger in the waiting area also has a `Devour it!` button.
+-Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

 ## Github: